gilch/hissp/docs/faq.rst

 Yield?
 ------

 We've got `itertools`.
 Compose iterators functional-style.
-You don't need ``yield``.
+You probably don't need ``yield``.

-..
-TODO: fill in reasoning more.
-   Lazy cons is preferable to mutable iterators.
+Immutable, lazy-cons streams are preferable to mutable iterators.
-   Yield requires yield-from,
-   (The "What Color Is Your Function?" problem.) which is inelegant compared to alternatives of similar or greater expressive power. such as call/cc and ?/reset.
+Generator functions required the addition of yield-from for proper refactoring, which is inelegant compared to alternatives of similar or greater expressive power, such as continuations.
-..
-TODO: implement yield macro?
-Will require pre-expansion like Hy's let. fortunately, Hissp has only two special forms (by design) so this should be easier.
-   Think about code walking and alternatives.

 But I need it for co-routines.
 Or async/await stuff.
 How do I accept a send?
 ----------------------------------------------------------------------------